The Academic Advising office can help you stay on track with all your UO degree and graduation requirements.

 You can learn about the GEO scholarships and find help and links to apply to some distinguished scholarships.

-The Teaching and Learning Center (TLC) helps students who need assistance with general or specific study skills.
-Peer tutors in entry-level undergraduate courses are available through TLC.
+The Tutoring and Academic Engagement Center (TAEC) helps students who need assistance with general or specific study skills.
+Peer tutors in entry-level undergraduate courses are available through TAEC.

 TRiO – Student Support Services